alexirpan/mystery-hunt-bingo/README.md

-Print out this page and take it with you to Mystery Hunt!
-Refresh the page to get a new Bingo board.
+Generate a bingo board prior to MIT Mystery Hunt!
+Refresh the page to get a new board.

-Inspired by [The Last Jedi Bingo](http://www.darthsanddroids.net/bingo/Episode8/) from Darths & Droids.
+Inspired by the [several](https://www.darthsanddroids.net/bingo/Episode7/) [Star Wars](https://www.darthsanddroids.net/bingo/Episode8/) [bingos](http://www.darthsanddroids.net/bingo/Episode9/) made by Darths & Droids for the sequel trilogy.

 This is not a puzzle, and I'm not part of the organizing team.